kiidax/bigtext/README.md

 task needs more complicated processing, then you'll need to write your own code.

-bigtext is a small binary, it probably runs on cheapest laptop with 4GB RAM.
+bigtext is a small binary, it probably runs on a cheapest laptop with 4GB RAM.
 But some of tasks needs large memory.
 At least more than 16GB RAM is recommended if you want to process text files of tens of giga bytes.